Ahthe/Amplifier-AI/README.md

 **Revolutionizing Lead Generation & Customer Engagement with AI**

-We won 3rd place at the Headstarter Fellowship, we were chosen out of 15,000 participants and 3,000 teams with our cutting-edge, AI-driven solutions.
+We won 3rd place at the Headstarter Fellowship, we were chosen out of 15,000 participants and 3,000 teams with our cutting-edge, AI-driven solution.
 Amplifier AI is an innovative platform designed to help startups and small businesses overcome their biggest challenge: finding and engaging customers.

 ### AI Lead Generation